Purcell Trench company

 Light, efficient materials, layered (to a point) are the prescription for comfort.
 Both manmade and natural materials are suitable.
-I routinely travel off trails, follow game trails, and frequent undesignated backcountry, so I prefer long pants and long sleeve shirts.
+I routinely travel off trails, follow game trails and undesignated backcountry, so I prefer long pants and long sleeve shirts.
 I like drab, natural environment colors because I like to observe wildlife.
 Clothing is largely a matter of personal taste and one can get by with very little.

 I obtain outdoor clothing from four sources: I visit thrift stores, such as Goodwill.
 When in larger cities I visit outfitter stores.
 Some of the new designs and fabrics are worthy of consideration.
 Traditional sporting goods stores sometimes have excellent made in America or Canada gear for hunters or anglers suitable for all backcountry users.
 Finally, I spend more time on the Internet.
 I prefer buying from small shop crafters.
 Let’s face it, the textile industry has moved off shore to exploit cheap foreign labor and avoid regulations protecting workers and the environment.
 The manufacturers wanting to stay domestic can’t afford to.
 The public buys the most heavily promoted products and ignores the production part of the business equation.
 I encourage campers to spend time (often on the Internet), find small crafters making good and innovative gear.

 You have to carry your gear.
 My first real pack was a Trapper Nelson, made of canvas and wood.
 When I started doing fifty-mile hikes with the Boy Scouts, I bought a Kelty Pack.
 Dick’s early packs were trim and light, and beautifully made.
 Some years ago a major manufacturer sent me a prototype internal frame pack for my analysis.
 I’ll bet it weights two pounds more than the Trapper Nelson of my youth.
 I was looking at modern backpacks in an outdoor store in Montana last year.
 They were HEAVY.
-It is possible to buy light and sturdy packs nowadays.
+It is possible to buy light and sturdy packs nowdays.
 Do not get suckered into buying something heavy.